couchbase/n1fty/flex/NOTES.md

       look like (or parse as) datetime.
     - one solution is possible bleve bug fix or enhancement needed with: bleve/mapping/document.go DocumentMapping.processProperty().
-    - 2nd solution (better?) is that cbft registers a datetime parser called "none" or "never-a-datetime" that always returns an error, forcing bleve dynamic indexing to use type "text".
+    - 2nd solution (better) is that cbft registers a datetime parser called "disabled" that always returns an error, forcing bleve dynamic indexing to use type "text".

 - issue: what about fields that have a null value?
   ANS: they are not indexed by FTS.